 The House Beautiful

 On the edge of the scarp a mile north of Ampthill stands the House Beautiful of Pilgrim's Progress, where Christian knocked on the door and met four gracious damsels.
 It is Houghton House (MK45 2 EZ), built in 1615 for Mary, Countess of Pembroke, sister of Sir Philip Sidney.
 It was altered a few years later probably by Inigo Jones and dismantled in 1794.
-One of its great possessions, the magnificent staircase, was installed in the Swan Hotel by Bedford bridge.
+One of its finest features, the magnificent staircase, can be seen in the Swan Hotel by Bedford bridge.

 To reach the site, we bear right down a farm road just before the steep hill (perhaps the Hill Difficulty) on the road to Bedford.
 Today, the house is a magnificent roofless ruin, but the setting is sublime and the view, despite the chimneys of a large brickworks, superb.